bungle/lua-resty-route/README.md

 ```

 Using file system routing you can just add new files to file system tree,
-and they way be added automatically as a routes.
+and they will be added automatically as a routes.

 ### Named Routes